xarvh/exalted-cypher-system/splats/solars/charm-special-abilities.md

 ### War Lion Stance
 `Body 4, Enabler`

+** The Solar learns to defend others upon learning to defend herself. **

 Pick someone within Close range.
 Every time they are attacked and the Solar has a weapon to parry the attack, she can make a Defense roll for them OR she can reduce the difficulty of their Defense roll by 1 if she is Trained or 2 if she is Specialised in the Skill she is using.